Almaty is the former capital of Kazakhstan and its biggest city, located in Almaty Province.

 Don’t linger near your hotels and accommodation, since criminals often target those places and attack tourists near them.

-Worst of all, police is easily bribed and not trustworthy.
+Worst of all, the police are easily bribed and not trustworthy.

 They will often rob tourists by pretending to arrest them for being drunk in places where such behavior is illegal.